PerkfolioApp/perkvault-privacy/README.md

 ## Overview

-Perkfolio ("the App") is a personal credit card benefits tracking application developed by Will Keimig ("we," "us," or "our").
-This Privacy Policy explains how we collect, use, and protect your information when you use Perkfolio on your iOS or macOS device.
+PerkVault ("the App") is a personal credit card benefits tracking application developed by Will Keimig ("we," "us," or "our").
+This Privacy Policy explains how we collect, use, and protect your information when you use PerkVault on your iOS or macOS device.

 We are committed to protecting your privacy.
-Perkfolio is designed with a local-first approach — the vast majority of your data never leaves your device.
+PerkVault is designed with a local-first approach — the vast majority of your data never leaves your device.

 ---